-Located 15 miles northwest of Provo and 30 miles south of Salt Lake City, it is bordered by Utah Lake on the south and by the Wasatch Mountains to the east.
-The communities of Highland, Cedar Hills, and Pleasant Grove to the east, Lehi to the west, and Highland and Alpine to the north.
+Located 15 miles northwest of Provo and 30 miles south of Salt Lake City, it is bordered by Utah Lake on the south and by the Wasatch Mountains to the east, and is surrounded by the communities of Cedar Hills, Pleasant Grove, Lehi, Highland, and Alpine.
 American Fork’s unique mixture of old world charm and modern development make it a great place to locate a business or raise a family.
 Discovered by fur trappers and settled by Mormon pioneers, this historic town has become Utah’s fifteenth largest city.
 Conveniently situated just off Interstate 15 between Provo and Salt Lake City, it is an ideal location for commuters, families, and businesses.

 American Fork’s workforce has a rare and unique skill set.
 The State of Utah has an unmatched number of bilingual residents of all ages.
 More than 30 percent of American Fork residents hold a bachelor's degree or higher.
 Utah Valley University, Brigham Young University, Mountainland Applied Technology College and Provo College are either located in American Fork or just minutes away.
 The city is served by the Alpine School District and is also home to a number of private, charter and vocational schools.